 - 7.1 Monoculture and the excessive availability of nutrients in solution, especially nitrogen, are the most important reasons why crops are susceptible to pests and diseases.
 Organic management naturally excludes such conditions and provides the agricultural organism with good resistance against attacks by fungi, bacteria, virus and pests.
-Health of the agricultural organism as a whole is, therefore, the main answer to the problem of pests and diseases. - 7.1.1 In order to reduce susceptibility to pests and diseases, the producers shall use seeds and planting stock of good quality and from varieties that are appropriate for local conditions. - 7.1.2 Every organic operation's Management Plan must include positive processes and / or mechanisms to control significant pests, diseases and weeds, under normal management conditions. - 7.2 The use of any products or methods, synthetic or not (such as insecticides, fungicides, herbicides, irradiation etc.), which are not listed as allowed in Appendix II is not allowed.
-The use of such is prohibited for both control and prevention of pests, diseases or weeds, as well as during storage of products. - When (allowed) substances, except pheromones, are used in traps, the traps must prevent the substances from being released into the environment and coming into direct contact with the organic crop or product.
-After the use, the traps must be collected and disposed of safely. - 7.3 Thermal control of weeds and physical methods to control pests, diseases and weeds will be allowed.
-Thermal sterilization of soils to control pests and diseases is restricted to those circumstances in which it is not possible to perform a proper crop rotation or soil renewal.
+Health of the agricultural organism as a whole is, therefore, the main answer to the problem of pests and diseases. - 7.1.1 In order to reduce susceptibility to pests and diseases, the producers shall use seeds and planting stock of good quality and from varieties that are appropriate for local conditions. - 7.1.2 Every organic operation's Management Plan must include positive processes and / or mechanisms to control significant pests, diseases and weeds, under normal management conditions such as: Biological, cultural and mechanical mechanisms for pest, weed and disease management.
+Including: (a) choice of appropriate species and varieties; (b) appropriate rotation, intercropping and companion planting programs; (c) mechanical cultivation; (d) protection of natural enemies of pest by providing favorable habitat, such as hedges, nesting sites and ecological buffer zones that maintain original vegetation to house pest predators; (e) natural enemies including release of predators and parasites; (f) mulching and mowing; (g) grazing by animals; (h) mechanical controls such as traps, barriers, light and sound; and (i) on-farm inputs preparations from local plants, animals and microorganisms. - 7.2 The use of any products or methods, synthetic or not (such as insecticides, fungicides, herbicides, irradiation etc.), which are not listed as allowed in Appendix II is not allowed.
+The use of such is prohibited for both control and prevention of pests, diseases or weeds, as well as during storage of products.

+When (allowed) substances, except pheromones, are used in traps, the traps must prevent the substances from being released into the environment and coming into direct contact with the organic crop or product.
+After the use, the traps must be collected and disposed of safely.

+- 7.2.1 When the measures in 7.1.2 are not sufficient, pest, disease and weed management substances permitted in Appendix II of this guideline may be used. - 7.3 Thermal control of weeds and physical methods to control pests, diseases and weeds will be allowed.
+Thermal sterilization of soils to control pests and diseases is restricted to those circumstances in which it is not possible to perform a proper crop rotation or soil renewal, exclusively in crop protection structures (such as greenhouses), in cases of severe disease pest infestation that cannot be remedied otherwise.
 For the use of such a method, it is necessary to request specific authorization from IBD CERTIFICATIONS. - 7.4 For the covering and protection of structures, plastic covers for hay, pruning, nets against insects and packing of silage, only products made of polyethylene, polypropylene or other polycarbonates will be allowed.
 These products shall be removed from the soil after use and must not be burned on the farm.
 The use of products made of polychloride is prohibited.